Contributors Dropdown icon

 Why: Sales teams have direct insights into customer needs, because they speak to leads and customers daily.
 The marketing team has the expertise to craft messages that resonate with consumers and other businesses.
 Align sales and marketing functions to complement each other and get better results.
 Otherwise, you're denying marketers access to information they can use to make campaigns more effective.

-How: Involve sales in content creation and marketing campaigns to ensure materials align with customer pain points and needs.
+How: Involve sales in marketing content creation and marketing campaigns to ensure materials align with customer pain points and needs.
 Marketers know some of the challenges the company must overcome to convert potential customers, but they don't have daily input from leads and current clients.
 The sales team has a wealth of information that can lead to more effective marketing campaigns.
 Don't let those opportunities slip by!
+Aligned sales and marketing strategies are your superpower.

 Also, make sure everyone feels comfortable sharing insights and feedback freely.
 Naturally, marketing will use some ideas and dismiss others, and that's ok.
 Thank everyone for their contributions so they feel appreciated.